FixingTheBug/resize-pics-for-web-ubuntu/README.md

 A small script to resize big JPG images with Ubuntu to be used online.

-Put the ./resize.sh file in the same folder your pictures are;
+Put the resize.sh file in the same folder your pictures are;

 Open the terminal;